theultimate1/twitter-fire-scraper/code/twitter-fire-scraper/README.md

 It exposes functions of the `twitter-fire-scraper` over HTTP. <!-- TODO Use HTTPS! -->

+## From source

+You can run the web API from the live source code with `pipenv run python twitter_fire_scraper/app.py`.

+## Using PyPI

-You can run it after installing it with `pip` by typing
+You can run the Web API after installing it with `pip` by typing

 ```
 python -m twitter_fire_scraper.app